Mungstrocity/ecen4243S25/lab2/hdl/README.md

 # 3.23.2025 - LHU passed, same update applied to logic

 # 3.23.2025 SB passed
 ## created case statement to retain current memory data and only overwite the byte indicated by the control bits a[1:0]
 # 3.23.2025 SH passed
 ## applied same logic to with 16 bit shifts for half word

+# 3.23.2025 BGE passed
+## Created case for each type of branch
+## Added Arithmetic logic for less and carryout signals
+## Passed signals to controller for comparisons
+# 3.23.2025 BGEU passed, no additional changes
+# 3.23.2025 BLT passed, no additional changes
+# 3.23.2025 BLTU passed, no additional changes

+# 3.23.2025 riscvtest passed
+# 3.23.2025 test_hw passed
+# 3.23.2025 test_hw2 passedB passed
+## created case statement to retain current memory data and only overwite the byte indicated by the control bits a[1:0]
+# 3.23.2025 SH passed
+## applied same logic to with 16 bit shifts for half word